Feifeiyang5177/Hiper_the_sound_reader_app/README.md

 # Implementation Timeline:
 - Friday & Weekend:
   * Setup the tools for the project, including getting webpack and canvas running and showing up on the screen
-  * pend time getting comfortable with the Canvas API.
+  * spend time getting comfortable with the Canvas API and Audio API.
 Create Javascript files, HTML files, and CSS files, establishing the background of the app.
   * Creating shapes and implementing the underlying algorithms for the shapes to move.
 Making sure this is all rendered correctly on the canvas.
-- Monday: Creating more shapes that are different in look but have the same functionality.
+- Monday: Connecting shapes to sounds and music tracks through Audio API.
+Creating more shapes that are different in look but have the same functionality.
 Focus on how to connect the shapes to music and sound.
 - Tuesady: Finish the frames and focus on styling as well as testing the connection between music and the shapes.
 - Wednesday: Uploading to GitHub pages.
 Rewrite this proposal as a production README.